Graduate Certificate in Research Methodology

-- have a working knowledge of terms, assumptions and approaches to research that are current in selected theological disciplines;
+- Working knowledge of terms, assumptions and approaches to research that are current in selected theological disciplines.

-- have familiarity with research methods, protocols, practices and ethics;
+- Familiarity with research methods, protocols, practices and ethics.

-- apply focussed research methods towards complex research issues;
+- How to apply focussed research methods towards complex research issues.

-- apply writing and communication skills to the presentation of research results.
+- Writing and communication skills to the presentation of research results.

-- a postgraduate unit in research methodology (worth 15 points)
+- a unit in research methodology worth 24 points

 Information regarding the Minor Thesis may be found in the Minor Thesis Policy.

 Download the Graduate Certificate in Research Methodology Course Planner to map out your studies.

 Successful completion of an undergraduate degree, or an approved equivalent.

 Upon successful completion, graduates may proceed to: